65pc IIOJK’s Teen Students Suffering From Academic Stress: Study - UrduPoint

 The reason, he said, is that the kids in urban areas go for more outdoor activities than children from rural areas.

-The results of the study highlight a worrying pattern of academic stress affecting students of classes 9 to12, revealing a substantial portion experiencing depression, anxiety, and various other mental health challenges.
+The results of the study highlight a worrying pattern of academic stress affecting students of classes 9-12, revealing a substantial portion experiencing depression, anxiety, and various other mental health challenges.

 “Almost all of the students report high academic stress.
 The teachers need to change their attitude towards the students,” Dr Ubaid Rasool added.